obochan-rh/midu-l1-cp/etcd_backup.md

 The automated backup functionality for etcd offers support for both recurring and one-time backups.
 Recurring backups initiate a cron job that triggers a single backup each time the job is executed.

-Please note that the automation of etcd backups is currently available as a *Technology Preview* feature.
+Please note that the automation of etcd backups is currently available as a *Technology Preview* feature in OpenShift Cluster version 4.17.
 For further details, refer to the [official documentation](https://docs.openshift.com/container-platform/4.17/backup_and_restore/control_plane_backup_and_restore/backing-up-etcd.html#creating-automated-etcd-backups_backup-etcd).

 To avoid utilizing the `TechPreviewNoUpgrade` option, the following [etcd-backup](./etcd_backup.yaml) method has been implemented.

+Please note that the automation of etcd backup is currently available as a *General Available* feature in OpenShift Cluster version 4.18.
+For further details, refer to the [official documentation](https://docs.openshift.com/container-platform/4.18/backup_and_restore/control_plane_backup_and_restore/backing-up-etcd.html)

 ## Table of Content